chethanrreddy/chethanrreddy.github.io/myfiles.md

 Publications:

-+ C. R. Reddy, M. Toub, M. Razmara, M. Shahbakhti, R. D. Robinett, G. Aniba, “Modeling and Optimal Control of Micro-CSP and a Building HVAC System to Minimize Electricity Cost”, in ASME 2018 Dynamic Systems and Control Conference (yet to be published).
++ C. R. Reddy, M. Toub, M. Razmara, M. Shahbakhti, R. D. Robinett, G. Aniba, ‚ÄúModeling and Optimal Control of Micro-CSP and a Building HVAC System to Minimize Electricity Cost‚Äù in ASME 2018 Dynamic Systems and Control Conference (yet to be published).

 Language Tests and Certifications: